 US Sailing Reach Activities for STEM Education at Race Village

-The Port of San Diego and the San Diego Tourism Authority are serving as host venue partners for the San Diego Act, which will take place Oct.
-19-22 on Harbor Island and feature food trucks and craft beer gardens, live music, family-friendly activities and much more.
+The Port of San Diego and the San Diego Tourism Marketing District are serving as host venue partners for the San Diego Act, which will take place on Harbor Island featuring food trucks, craft beer gardens, live music, family-friendly activities and much more.
 Boasting an original “stadium-style” racing circuit designed for spectators, the Extreme Sailing Series™ is free to the public and includes a mix of unique on-the-water entertainment and numerous on-shore activities.

-For more event, free-to-entry Race Village and parking information, visit sandiegoextremesailing.com.
+For more event information, free-to-entry Race Village and parking details, please visit sandiegoextremesailing.com.

 About US Sailing

 The United States Sailing Association (US Sailing), the national governing body for sailing, provides leadership, integrity, and growth for the sport in the United States.
 Founded in 1897 and headquartered in Portsmouth, Rhode Island, US Sailing is a 501(c) (3) non-profit organization.
 US Sailing offers training and education programs for instructors and race officials, supports a wide range of sailing organizations and communities, issues offshore rating certificates, and provides administration and oversight of competitive sailing across the country, including National Championships and the US Sailing Team.
 For more information, please visit www.ussailing.org.